The Golden Thread

 Exodus reveals for the first time the features of the King of the heavenly kingdom, as well as the power and ability to subdue and destroy even the mightiest of earthly kingdoms.

-God's kingdom on earth (today, the church) will never be defeated by an earthly kingdom – and will continue this winning streak until Jesus returns to finish the struggle with His judgment and final removal of the heavens and earth along with all earthly kingdoms leaving only one kingdom to exist and rejoice with and in Him.
+God's kingdom on earth (today, the church) will never be defeated by an earthly kingdom – and will continue this winning streak until Jesus returns to finish the struggle with His judgment and final removal of the heavens and earth along with all earthly kingdoms leaving only one kingdom to exist in which the saints will rejoice.

 Exodus is the story of the formation of an early stage of this kingdom (the nation of Israel) and the defeat of one of the first of these earthly kingdoms, Egypt.